 The 86-string IceCube detector was built modularly, with strings deployed during each austral summer.
 The changing detector size thus creates an annual discreteness in the data.
-A Moon shadow analysis was developed for several of the detector setups; this work focuses on a 40-string setup analysis 2 and a 59-string setup analysis ^{3,4}.
+A Moon shadow analysis was developed for several of the detector setups; this work focuses on a 40-string setup analysis 2 and a 59-string setup analysis 3,4 .

-Figure 1: A schematic view of the IceCube detector, with the Eiffel Tower also shown for scale.
-The colors of the dots where each string connects to the surface of the glacier represent the year in which that string was deployed.
+Figure 1: A schematic view of the IceCube detector, with the Eiffel Tower added for scale.
+There are 86 strings of detector modules deployed within the glacier; where each string connects to the surface, there is a dot.
+The color of the dot represents the year which that string was deployed.